To launch the schematic editor click on “Board” in the project manager.

 For adding planes, first draw a polygon of the desired shape in a copper layer.
 Then use the “Add plane” tool to assign it a plane.
 Planes with lower fill order will get filled first.
 To override the connection style (solid or thermal relief), create a Thermal rule.

 To place a via while routing, press v.
 The “Layer pairs” rule defines which layer the router switches to.
-To change the size of vias, define a matching via rule.
+To change the size of vias, define a matching via rule or via definitions.

 You can also place vias not connected to any track with the “Place via” tool.